 Alternatively, the brain will ‘blink’ and shift gears, so to speak, over to taal-eh.
 From this point on, taal-eh will speak the speaker and the speaker will no longer be in control of their language.

 For this project, I continued to work with the taal-eh vocabulary, developing it into an apparently ‘functioning language’.
-The concept for ‘du mah heures pah maj’ is based on a science fiction narrative, inspired by Samuel Delaney's Babel 17 in which an alien dialect is revealed to secretly have existed within the Norwegian language for the last two centuries.
+The concept for ‘du mah heures pah maj’ is based on a science fiction narrative, inspired by Samuel Delaney's Babel 17 in which an alien dialect is revealed to have existed, secretly, within the Norwegian language for the last two centuries.
 The alien dialect was discovered through it’s speakers who appeared to be possessed by the language - unable to speak any language except for taal-eh (13) ---->

 I then plotted a route through the city of Harstad, taking note of landmarks and other obscure architectural and advertising features in the central city and industrial areas (11).
 I made reference to some of these locations through drawings, which were featured in the final video.
 I hired a minibus and driver.
 I also hired North Norwegian-speaking actors, intended to either be hidden actors during the performance or security guards. ---->

 The films that were played for each viewer were simulations of instruction videos on airplanes.
 Each passenger had a shared screen and their own set of headpones.
 My filmed actors spoke their lines for passengers (14), in between intervals of ambient music, silence, a ‘screensaver’ simulation and drawings.
 The minibus trip was timed with the content of the videos.
-The hidden actors I hired would, at random points in the trip, suddenly start speaking lines of taal-eh out loud, mimicking the actions of actors and drawings on the film. ---->
+The hidden actors I hired would, at random points in the trip, suddenly start speaking lines of taal-eh out loud, mimicking the actions of actors and drawings in the film. ---->

 I started with the process of writing taal-eh into an apparently functioning language, which my Scandinavian-speaking viewers would, at first glance, recognise as their own.
 I hired art students, who were native Danish, Swedish and Norwegian-speaking,respectively, to be recorded speaking taal-eh.
 They were initially presented with the text and could make their own interpretation of how to read it, this session was recorded (10).
 They were then played back their own speech during filming, which they had to mimic.
 Essentially, however they read the script the first time became the rules of the language's proliferation ---->